 Mr. Ramsay glared at them.
 He glared at them without seeming to see them.
 That did make them both vaguely uncomfortable.

 Together they had seen a thing they had not been meant to see.

 They had encroached upon a privacy.
 So, Lily thought, it was probably an excuse of his for moving, for getting out of earshot, that made Mr. Bankes almost immediately say something about its being chilly and suggested taking a stroll.
 She would come, yes.
 But it was with difficulty that she took her eyes off her picture.

 The jacmanna was bright violet; the wall staring white.
-She would not have considered it honest to tamper with the bright violet and the staring white, since she saw them like that, fashionable though it was, since Mr. Paunceforte's visit, to see everything pale, elegant, semitransparent.
-Then beneath the colour there was the shape.
-She could see it all so clearly, so commandingly, when she looked: it was when she took her brush in hand that the whole thing changed.
+She would not have considered it honest to tamper with the bright violet and the staring white, since she saw them like that, fashionable though it was, since clearly, so commandingly, when she looked: it was when she took her brush in hand that the whole thing changed.
 It was in that moment's flight between the picture and her canvas that the demons set on her who often brought her to the verge of tears and made this passage from conception to work as dreadful as any down a dark passage for a child.
 Such she often felt herself--struggling against terrific odds to maintain her courage; to say: "But this is what I see; this is what I see," and so to clasp some miserable remnant of her vision to her breast, which a thousand forces did their best to pluck from her.
-And it was then too, in that chill and windy way, as she began to paint, that there forced themselves upon her other things, her own inadequacy, her insignificance, keeping house for her father off the Brompton Road,27 and had much ado to control her impulse to fling herself (thank Heaven she had always resisted so far) at Mrs. Ramsay's knee and say to her--but what could one say to her?
-"I'm in love with you?"
-No, that was not true.
-"I'm in love with this all," waving her hand at the hedge, at the house, at the children.
+And it was then too, in that chill and windy way, as she began to paint, that there forced themselves upon her other things, her own inadequacy, her insignificance, keeping house for her father off the Brompton Road,27 and had much ado to control her impulse to fling herself (thank Heaven she had always resisted so far) at

+Mr. Paunceforte's visit, to see everything pale, elegant, semitransparent.26 waving her hand at the hedge, at the house, at the children.
 It was absurd, it was impossible.
 So now she laid her brushes neatly in the box, side by side, and said to William Bankes: